ecohealthalliance/portfolio-manager/packages/simple-table/README.md

 To specify columns, pass an additional fields argument: {{simpleTable collection fields}}.

-Fields should be an array of field elements, each with a key (an attribute in the collection) and a label (to display in the table header).
+Fields should be an array of field names, or an array of field elements, each with a key (an attribute in the collection) and a label (to display in the table header).
 You can also compute a function on the attribute's value to display in the table, by adding fn to the field.

 E.g.:
+    ['name', 'location', 'year']

+or

     [
         { key: 'name', label: 'Name' },
         { key: 'location', label: 'Location' },
         { key: 'year', label: 'Year' },
         {
             key: 'resources',
             label: 'Resources',
             fn: function (value) { return value.length; }
         }
     ]

 Finally, you can add attributes to a row's html, by passing an attributes argument: {{simpleTable collection fields attrs}}